Thomas Lawrence Noa: Priesthood

 Noa was ordained to the priesthood in Rome by Cardinal Basilio Pompili on December 23, 1916.
-Following his return to Michigan in 1917, he was appointed to the faculty of St. Joseph Seminary in Grand Rapids as a professor.
+Following his return to Michigan in 1917, he was appointed to the faculty of St. Joseph Seminary in Grand Rapids, Michigan, as a professor.
 Noa was named rector of St. Joseph in 1927.
 He was named a domestic prelate by Pope Pius XI in 1935.

 Coadjutor Bishop of Sioux City

-On February 22, 1946, Noa was appointed as coadjutor bishop of the Diocese of Sioux City in Iowa and titular bishop of Salona by Pope Pius XII.
-He received his episcopal consecration on March 19, 1946, from Cardinal Edward Mooney, with Bishops Charles Daniel White and Joseph H. Albers serving as co-consecrators.
+On February 22, 1946, Noa was appointed as coadjutor bishop of Sioux City in Iowa and titular bishop of Salona by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of Saint Andrew in Grand Rapids on March 19, 1946, from Cardinal Edward Mooney, with Bishops Charles Daniel White and Joseph H. Albers serving as co-consecrators.

 Bishop of Marquette

-Before Noa could succeed as bishop of Sioux City, Pius XII appointed him as the eighth bishop of the Diocese of Marquette on August 25, 1947.
-He was installed on September 24, 1947.
+Before Noa could succeed as bishop of Sioux City, Pius XII appointed him as the eighth bishop of Marquette on August 25, 1947.
+He was installed on September 24, 1947, in Marquette, Michigan.
 Noa in 1952 opened the cause, or initiative, for the canonization of the former bishop of Marquette, Frederic Baraga.
 In 1958, Noa issued a directive that Catholics in his diocese should not attend meetings of Moral Re-armament, an international spiritual association, citing its dangers to Catholic faith.
-Noa attended all four sessions of the Second Vatican Council between 1962 and 1965.
+Noa attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965.

 Retirement and legacy

 On January 5, 1968, Pope Paul VI accepted Noa's resignation as bishop of Marquette and appointed him as titular bishop of Talaptula.
 Noa resigned his titular see on December 31, 1970.
-Thomas Noa died on March 13, 1977, age 84.
-The Bishop Noa Home, a residence for seniors in Escanaba, Michigan, is name after him.
+Thomas Noa died in Marquette on March 13, 1977, age 84.
+The Bishop Noa Home, a residence for seniors in Escanaba, Michigan, is named after him.